Dynamically Types Boxes#

 Note

-is not default-constructible.
-If you want a reasonable “nothing” box, usingamongoc::nil()
+unique_boxis not default-constructible.
+If you want a reasonable “nothing” box, usingamongoc::nil()to initialize a new instance.-

 unique_box(amongoc_box&&)#